mtiller/xobots/README.md

 ### Challenge

 The official [Nature's Fury Challenge](http://www.firstlegoleague.org/sites/default/files/Challenge/NaturesFury/NATURE%27S%20FURY%20Challenge.pdf) can now be downloaded.
-We have the
+We have the field kit (shown at first meeting), but we need to build the practice field and then we can review the robot missions.

 ### Practices (at GLTW)